underwoodno5/hikeMap/README.md

 ### Server Setup

-Clone this repository with git and open terminal.
-Open terminal and cd into the repository.
+Clone this repository with git, open terminal, and cd into the repository.

 Install node modules :